 The Sworksdesign Billet basket has straight sides and holes positioned close to the edge of the basket, to maximise extraction at the edge of the puck.

 The Sworksdesign basket is machined from a solid piece of heat-treated 17-4 stainless steel — a particularly bold form of steel, usually found in turbine blades and rocket engines.
-Compared to basic baskets, which are stamped out of a thin sheet of lower-grade steel, these are better able to withstand the forces involved in espresso making. “[Coffee] particles push on the basket floor with nearly 250 kgs of force (or more when above 9 bars) — it’s no wonder other baskets deform permanently, even when made thick and heavy,” Sheldon says.
+Compared to fundamental baskets, which are stamped out of a thin sheet of lower-grade steel, these are better able to withstand the forces involved in espresso coffee creating. “[Coffee] particles push on the basket floor with nearly 250 kgs of force (or more when above 9 bars) — it’s no wonder other baskets deform permanently, even when crafted thick and heavy,” Sheldon says.

 High Speed, High Extraction